Opinion | The housing market is roaring now. Here are the worries that reveals.

 We are interested in hearing about how the struggle to reopen amid the pandemic is affecting people's lives.
 Please tell us yours.

 Over the years, I’ve said that “interest rates can’t stay this low forever” and been punished by the gods of the Efficient Market for my hubris; I won’t make that mistake again.
-Instead I’ll ask what happens if they stay this way.
+Instead, I’ll ask what happens if they stay this way.
 The Fed couldn’t lower interest rates further to cope with the next crisis — and banks aren’t going to pay us to take their money.

 These are my distant and fuzzy worries, though steadily coming into view: How much of what we consider a “normal” housing market, such as steadily growing prices, is actually a function of the long, slow decline in interest rates?
 And what does the end of that trend foretell for the people who are counting on selling their house to finance retirement — or the central bankers who are counting on loose monetary policy to finesse whatever future disaster hasn’t yet arisen?